MileHacker Logo

 • Caldera The vistas are the island's main natural draw.

-• Oia Castle Ruins are the most famous sunset viewpoint.
+• Oia The Ruins of a castle are the most renowned sunset viewpoint.

 • Volcanic Islands (Palea Kameni, Nea Kameni) are visible from Oia.